Investors poured more money into stock ETFs in the first four months of 2021 than they did over the entirety of 2020.

 These are mostly thematic investment vehicles targeting a specific sector like cloud computing or medical cannabis and can be just as expensive or even more so than the active funds a lot of investors are eschewing.

 The ARK ETF range headed up by Cathie Wood is a prime example.
-MiFID II regulations make the ARK range difficult for investors to access in the UK but US holders of the likes of ARK Innovation (ARKK) are paying 0.75% for the privilege.
+MiFID II regulations make the ARK range difficult for investors to access in the UK but US holders of the likes of ARK Innovation (ARKK) were paying 0.75% in 2021 for the privilege.